Trewaters/SifuTrewaters/practice/signIn.md

 - 4/2/2017, Gotta get myself on target today.
 It is early and I don't have my thoughts organized yet. [ Day 7 of 30 ]
 - 4/3/2017, Moving right along.
 Kia! [ Day 8 of 30 ]
 - 4/4/2017, Practice makes perfect!
 I have been consumed lately with trying to understand cryptocurrency even more.
 There are gaps in my understanding and I am trying to fill them in so I know what the heck it is and how it all works together.
 It is a fun journey.
 I traded a little and that helped.
 Next on the list is to build a miner.
 The node and miner connection is kind of alluding me.
 Also pools are another thing I hear about but don't know the details of.
 So much to learn and understand. [ Day 9 of 30 ] :star2: :dizzy:
+- 4/5/2017, works on Am-Fresh wireframes yesterday.
+Tonight is a Waffle.js meetup.
+Interested to see it because I have heard good things in the past. [ Day 10 of 30 ]